PaulaBalbino/PaulaBalbino/README.md

 ## Current Focus

-I am currently focusing on sharping my skills in C and C++, and I am enthusiastic about collaborating with fellow developers to create meaningful and innovative solutions, as well as leraning new languages.
+I am currently focusing on sharping my skills in C and C++, and I am enthusiastic about collaborating with fellow developers to create meaningful and innovative solutions, as well as learning new languages.

 ## Get in Touch